A reader asked what she should do as her reasonable Full & Final settlement offer had been rejected.

 One option here is to make a larger offer to one or two creditors.
 So if all your creditors refuse a 30% offer, then you could consider offering a couple of them 50%.
-Of course it would have been better to sort out all your debts, but clearing some of them out of the way will mean the remaining ones are faster to repay.
+Clearing some debts will mean you can repay the rest faster.

 It’s not clear where the money is coming from

-If the money for the F&F offer is coming from a “one-off” source – perhaps you have reclaimed PPI or it is redundancy pay – then explain this in your F&F letter, so your creditor will realise that they may as well accept as there isn’t going to be any more on offer.
-If the money is a gift from a relative you could say “I am being offered this money by my brother if it will assist in securing a settlement of my debts”.
+If the money for the F&F offer is coming from a “one-off” source – perhaps you have had an affordability refund or redundancy pay or a bonus – then explain this.
+Then your creditor will realise they may as well accept as there isn’t going to be any more on offer.

 They know you have assets

-If you owe a lot of money to a creditor, specially if the creditor is your bank, then they may have decided to look into your finances in some detail and realise that you own a house with a lot of equity in it.
+Your bank may know a lot about your finances.
+And another creditor may have looked in some detail and know you own a house with equity.
 That doesn’t mean they will never accept a F&F, but it is unlikely that they will accept a really low one.

-It is very rare for a creditor to accept a partial settlement on a secured loan.
-Even if you can demonstrate that you have negative equity, most secured lenders or creditors who have got a charge on your house will usually reject an offer.
+It is rare for a creditor to accept a partial settlement on a secured loan.
+Even if you have negative equity, many secured lenders or creditors who have got a charge on your house will reject an offer.

-Your options come down to some combination of:
+Your settlement options come down to some combination of:

 - repeating your offer with more information about your situation and/or where the money for the offer is coming from;

-- offering more to a few creditors; or
+- offering more to a few creditors rather than a little bit to a lot of creditors; or